AdobeDocs/experience-manager-cloud-service.en/help/forms/save-core-component-based-form-as-draft.md

 When you preview an Adaptive Form, fill it out, and click the **Save Form** button, the form is saved as a draft.

 ### Auto save

-<span class="preview"> This article contains content about the **Auto Save** feature, a pre-release feature.
-The pre-release feature is accessible only through our [pre-release channel](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/release-notes/prerelease.html#new-features).</span>

 >[!NOTE]
 >